 - Object detection: bodies, faces, winks, tongues

 Whatever look Apple goes with, the main concept will be three camera lenses.
-Rumors suggest the added third camera will knock the optical zoom up to three times, compared to two times on dual-rear iPhones.
+Rumors suggest the added third camera will knock the optical zoom up to three times (hopefully, 5x optical zoom like on the recent Huawei's P30 Pro and Mate 20 Pro, something Oppo/OnePlus is also working on), compared to two times on dual-rear iPhones.
 The setup will likely be a telephoto lens, wide-angle lens, and super wide-angle lens.
 Having three lenses will also likely improve shooting in low-light conditions.

 With three lenses, there's also the possibility that Apple will make the system a time-of-flight (ToF) camera for some serious depth-sensing that's perfect for augmented reality, 3D maps, and object tracking.
 Rumors suggest chips could be made by Sony.
 However, Ming-Chi Kuo believes there will be no three-lens system with ToF capabilities because it does little to improve photography and meet Apple's goal for AR superiority.
 So, there still seems to be debate on the issue.

 There will likely be a jump up in resolution from the 12 MP lenses on the previous devices to 14 MP, though rumors suggest one lens will only be 10 MP while the other is 14 MP.
-For the iPhone XI Max, it's not yet speculated as to the resolution of the possible third lens.
+For the iPhone XI Max and possibly some XI models, it's not yet speculated as to the resolution of the possible third lens.
+However, this pales in comparison to Huawei's P20 Pro that has a setup with 40 MP, 20 MP, and 8 MP lenses.
+On top of that, the P30 Pro has the same setup plus a fourth ToF lens.

-- Resolution: 14 MP and 10 MP (third for XI Max currently unknown)
+- Resolution: 14 MP and 10 MP (third currently unknown)

 - Aperture: currently unknown